N3b3x/hf-general-ci-tools/docs/ru-yaml-lint.md

 ---
 layout: default
-title: "📝 YAML Lint Workflow"
+title: "📝 YAML Linting Tools (Reusable)"
-description: "YAML file validation and formatting"
+description: "Reusable workflow for YAML file validation and formatting using yamllint"
 nav_order: 5
 parent: "🔄 Reusable Workflows"
 ---

-# YAML Lint Workflow Guide
+# 📝 YAML Linting Tools (Reusable)

-**📝 YAML File Validation**
+**Workflow:** `ru-yaml-lint.yml` → 📝 **[RU] YAML Linting Tools**

+A comprehensive reusable workflow for YAML file validation and formatting using yamllint.
+Ensures proper syntax, formatting, and adherence to best practices across all YAML files in your repository.

 ---

+## 📋 Overview

-The YAML Lint workflow validates YAML files in your repository using yamllint to ensure proper formatting and syntax.
+This reusable workflow (`ru-yaml-lint.yml`) validates YAML files in your repository using yamllint to ensure proper formatting and syntax.
+It's designed for maximum configurability and can be easily integrated into any project with YAML files.

-This is a **reusable workflow** that can be called from other repositories.
+### ✨ **Live CI Example**
+👀 See our comprehensive testing workflow: [`ci-yaml-lint.yml`](../.github/workflows/ci-yaml-lint.yml) which demonstrates **all features** of this reusable workflow by testing it against this repository's YAML files with comprehensive configuration options.

 ## 📋 Table of Contents